 11th February 2023

-Dr Wilson will be a guest panellist, invited by TOAST, to participate in an event at Dovecot studios, discussing consumer behaviour and the practices of clothing longevity through mending.
+Dr Wilson was a guest panellist, invited by TOAST, to participate in an event at Dovecot studios, discussing consumer behaviour and the practices of clothing longevity through mending.

 25th January 2023

 Launch of podcast series in collaboration with the University of Glasgow.